Skip to main content

 Storing chemicals in your Massachusetts tank?

-Massachusetts's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Massachusetts's OSSF rules don't cover chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for chemicals like sulfuric acid or bleach, our Chemical Compatibility Database has detailed specifications.

 Agricultural Tank Regulations — MDAR & MassDEP

-The Massachusetts Department of Agricultural Resources (MDAR) and the Massachusetts Department of Environmental Protection (MassDEP) share agricultural-tank oversight under the Massachusetts General Laws (G.L.) and Code of Massachusetts Regulations (CMR):
+The Massachusetts Department of Agricultural Resources (MDAR) and the Massachusetts Department of Environmental Protection (MassDEP) oversee agricultural tanks under the Massachusetts General Laws (G.L.) and Code of Massachusetts Regulations (CMR).

 • 333 CMR 13.00 — MDAR Pesticide Board rules; applicator licensing, restricted-use pesticide (RUP) recordkeeping, bulk storage and repackaging.